qubitdigital/qubit-sdk-android/README.md

 # Qubit Android SDK

-Usage of the Qubit tracker library, to provide event tracking.
+Usage of the Qubit SDK library, to provide event tracking.

 # Getting started